-Prerequisite(s): [(MMAE 302) OR (MMAE 304)] AND [(MS 201)] (3-0-3)
+Prerequisite(s): [(MMAE 232)] AND [(MMAE 302) OR (MMAE 304)] AND [(MS 201)] An asterisk () designates a course which may be taken concurrently.
+(3-0-3)

 Computational Mechanics

 Explores the use of numerical methods to solve engineering problems in solid mechanics, fluid mechanics and heat transfer.
 Topics include matrix algebra, nonlinear equations of one variable, systems of linear algebraic equations, nonlinear equations of several variables, classification of partial differential equations in engineering, the finite difference method, and the finite element method.
 Same a MATH 350.